Skip to main content

 Vitamin K2 is one type of Vitamin K, not all of it.
 The Vitamin K family includes K1 (mostly from leafy greens, mostly for clotting) and K2 (from fermented foods and animal products, mostly for calcium routing).
 Most multivitamins only include K1.

 You can sometimes get enough Vitamin K2 from food, but it is hard for most Americans.
-Natto is by far the richest source, and most people in Philadelphia do not eat it regularly.
+Natto is by far the richest source at over 1,000 mcg per 100g, and most people in Philadelphia dont eat it regularly.
 Pasture-raised eggs, grass-fed dairy, and aged cheese help, but supplementation is often the most reliable path.

 Take Vitamin K2 with a meal that contains some fat, ideally breakfast or lunch.
 K2 is fat-soluble, so absorption is much better with fat.
 There is no strong evidence that morning or evening timing changes the result.